Skip to main content

 The group led BYU students in a series of poses and stretches that required two partners to counterbalance each other.
 Those partners include a “base” and a “flyer” that balance each other in interesting positions.

-Only one of the dancers' positions was stable as one dancer’s weight balanced the other weight.
+Only one of the artists' positions was stable as one artist’s weight balanced the other weight.
 GOM guided the BYU dancers through these exercises starting with easy instructions and slowly progressing in difficulty.
 Due to the importance of the counterbalance working, many of these poses required trust between partners in order to execute them successfully.

-The students began performing these poses on their own as the Gravity dancers worked their way around the room, giving critiques and tips.
+The students began performing these poses on their own as the Gravity acrobats worked their way around the room, giving critiques and tips.

 While this masterclass was certainly a process of trial and error as BYU students attempted different poses and stunts again and again, they learned how to trust themselves and each other.